danc256/retropc-cracks/tsr/README.md

 ### Before there was DELTREE there was NUKE

 A useful utility at the time.
 I remember either debugging some other DOS utilities or DOS itself to figure out that an 8.3 filename of all question marks gave good performance.

+## NUTARG.ASM

+### Targhan

+I have no idea why this patch is as complicated as it is.
+Likely an artifact of where I hooked the routine.
+The doc check is in the middle of the game, making it extra complicated to debug.